-Eduardo Camarena combines his work at Zaha Hadid Architects with his work as a Product Designer, developing products centered on the user´s daily routines.
+Eduardo Camarena combines his work at Zaha Hadid Architects with his work as a freelance Product Designer, developing products centered on the user´s daily routines.

 Eduardo is a global designer that feels comfortable designing objects and processes from very different scales.
 His holistic approach to design has allowed him to develop a wide range of projects, from big buildings to wearables.